Anna Alma-Tadema

 Anna Alma-Tadema (née Tadema; 16 May 1867 – 5 July 1943) was a British artist and suffragette.

 Alma-Tadema primarily worked with drawings and paintings, creating many portraits and representations of interior scenes, flowers and buildings.
-She was influenced by her father, Sir Lawrence Alma-Tadema, and showed her works at exhibitions with him and her step-mother, Laura Theresa Alma-Tadema.
+She was influenced by her father, Sir Lawrence Alma-Tadema, and showed her works at exhibitions with him and her step-mother, Laura Theresa Alma-Tadema (née Epps).
 Her work was shown at national exhibitions, including the Royal Academy of Arts and the 1893 World's Columbian Exposition in Chicago.

 Anna Alma-Tadema was recognized for her achievements as an artist at the 1893 World's Columbian Exposition in Chicago and the 1889 Paris Exhibition.

 Early life

 Anna Tadema was the second daughter of Dutch painter Sir Lawrence Alma-Tadema and his French wife, Marie-Pauline Gressin-Dumoulin de Boisgirard, who lived in Brussels.
 Her older sister, Laurense, was born in 1865.
 The girls' mother died in 1869.
 Lawrence and his daughters then moved to England.
 Her father married for the second time to Laura Epps in 1871, when Anna was four years old.

 Anna Alma-Tadema was raised in London with her family.
 Laurense received her education at home and it is believed that Anna was home-schooled as well.
 Anna appears at least twice in paintings by her father.
 In 1873, she and her sister were depicted in This is Our Corner, and then in 1883, her father painted her portrait.

 Anna's mother, father and step-mother were painters, and as a result, she was raised in a very artistic household.

 Sir Lawrence was inspired by words from antiquity and developed a style that was emulated by Laura, Anna and other artists.
 Once he died, the popularity of his works and style waned for about six decades.
 Anna's sister, Laurense, was a poet, painter, novelist, critic, playwright, and short story author.